-Bone metastasis occurs in people who have cancer originating outside the bone.
-Cancer cells from the primary cancer break away and travel through the bloodstream and lymphatic system.
+Bone metastasis happens in people who have cancer that forms in another part of the body.
+Cancer cells from that area break away and travel through the bloodstream and lymphatic system.
 When the cancer spreads to distant body organs, this is called metastasis.
-Common sites of metastasis include bone, lungs, and liver.
+Common sites of metastasis include bones, the lungs, and the liver.

-Any type of cancer can raise the risk for a bone metastasis.
+Any type of cancer can raise the risk for bone metastasis.
 Although your doctor can't tell for sure if your cancer will spread, certain types of cancer are more likely to spread to bone.
 These include cancers of the breast, lungs, thyroid, prostate, and kidneys.
 Larger tumors that have spread to the lymph nodes are also more likely to spread to the bones.